Skip to content

 Multi-Model PipelinesChain models with PIPELINE and /upstream transport — Google Sheets are for external I/O at the edges, not intra-run transport

-connect_google_sheetImport a sheet as a CSV snapshot
+ingest_data_sourceImport a connected sheet as a CSV snapshot (or upload a CSV/Excel file)

 modify_gsheet_structureUnified structure tool (ensure tab, insert/delete rows)